 Collect Project Pins on Your Own Orange Apron

 Inside your child’s project kit, you’ll find a small metal pin depicting that week’s project and the date.
-Attach this little memento to the apron and keep adding each time you return!
+Attach this little memento to the apron and keep adding project pins each time you return!
 We saw kids come in with aprons completely decorated with pins.
 These workshops are obviously beloved by so many families!

 After picking up your kit, grab a seat at the woodworking station.
 Simple tools needed for your project are provided on the table and shared between kids.
 For our specific project, we used lightweight hammers and screwdrivers to make a pencil-shaped pencil holder.

-Kids get to make a new design each month, and projects are announced ahead of time on the Home Depot website.
+Kids get to make a new creation each month, and projects are announced ahead of time on the Home Depot website.
 Each kit contains detailed, step-by-step instructions with pictures that older children will likely be able to follow on their own.
 Younger kids will need assistance with reading, holding pieces of wood together, and affixing nails and screws.

 Don’t Forget to Decorate Your Design!

 Assembly was complex enough to be a challenge, even for the older kids at our table, but the crafts went together fast enough that everyone stayed engaged.
-Expect to spend 10-15 minutes on the project before moving to the painting table in a different section of the aisle.
-Here, the young woodworkers are free to get creative and decorate their work to their heart’s content.
+Expect to spend 10-15 minutes on the project before moving to the painting table in a different part of the aisle.
+Here, the young woodworkers are free to get creative and decorate their pieces to their heart’s content.
 Kids had several paint colors to choose from the day we were there.
 Our kit also included stickers specific to the design.

-Getting your painted project home may prove messy!
+Getting your painted project home may prove to be messy!
 Some families opted to wait to paint at home with their own supplies.
 If you want to paint in the store, come prepared with a box or expect to carefully balance a wet project on a paper towel on the drive home—like I did.

 Learn, Have Fun, and Get Your Shopping Done

 These workshops are a win for all involved.
 Kids love this completely free activity and get to pick up some basic woodworking skills while they’re there.
-The store associate running the workshop told me he’s heard from parents who have been coming for years that they credit these projects with teaching their child how to follow instructions, use simple tools, and even come up with their own designs.
+The store associate running the workshop told me he’s heard from parents who have been coming for years that they credit these projects with teaching their children how to follow instructions, use simple tools, and even come up with their own designs.

 Parents and caregivers get to spend quality time creating with their kids in a laid-back environment.
 And let’s face it—Home Depot also wins here!
 We definitely picked up a can of paint we may have bought elsewhere just because we were in the store.
 May as well combine family fun and errands.